Charles Bosanquet (academic)

 Charles Ion Carr Bosanquet (19 April 1903 – 9 April 1986) was a Vice-chancellor of Durham University, and the first Vice-chancellor of Newcastle University.

 Career

-Bosanquet was born on 19 April 1903 in Athens, where his father, Robert Carr Bosanquet, was Director of the British School of Archaeology.
+Bosanquet was born in Athens on 19 April 1903, the eldest child of Ellen Sophia (née Hodgkin) and Robert Carr Bosanquet.
+At the time, his father was Director of the British School of Archaeology in the Greek capital.
 He was educated at Winchester College and Trinity College, Cambridge, from which he graduated in 1925 with a first class honours degree in History.
 For two years he worked as a journalist for the Financial News, then moved to the merchant bank Lazard Brothers in the City of London.
 Following the outbreak of the Second World War, he joined the Civil Service, and was a Principal Assistant Secretary in the Ministry of Agriculture from 1941 to 1945.